2008 Beijing Olympics vs. 2022: No lofty promises this time

 “If anything, there’s a lot less pressure than 2008,” she said.
 “The Chinese government knows full well that its global economic upper hand allows it to do whatever it wishes.”

-The IOC had few options when it awarded China the Games or the second time.
+The IOC had few options when it awarded China the Games for the second time.
 Six possible European candidates, led by Norway and Sweden, bowed out for political or cost reasons.
-Voters in two other countries — Switzerland and Germany — voted “no” in referendums.
+Voters in two other countries — Switzerland and Germany — voted no in referendums.

-IOC members eventually picked Beijing over Almaty, Kazakhstan, in a close vote — 44-40.
-The result came on paper ballots after the IOC said there was an electronic glitch in the first vote.
-Beijing becomes the first city to host both the Summer and Winter Games.
+IOC members eventually picked Beijing — an authoritarian state that doesn't need voter approval to proceed — over Almaty, Kazakhstan, in a close vote, 44-40.

-IOC President Thomas Bach called Beijing a “safe choice.”
-China spent more than $40 billion organizing the 2008 Olympics.
-The authoritarian state doesn’t need voter approval to proceed.

-As for Kazakhstan, it was hit this month on the eve of the Olympics with massive protests and political unrest.

 The IOC has allowed China to avoid human rights oversight.
-Beginning with the 2024 Paris Olympics, cities must adhere to the United Nations Guiding Principles on Business and Human Rights.
-However, China was not subjected to those rules when it was picked in 2015.
+Beginning with the 2024 Paris Olympics, host cities must adhere to the U.N.
+Guiding Principles on Business and Human Rights.
+But China was not subject to those rules when it was picked in 2015.

-“When China hosts the Olympics again, it is no longer the China back in 2008,” Ai Weiwei, China’s famous dissident artist, wrote in an email to The AP.
-Ai helped design the famous Bird’s Nest stadium — hoping it would signify a new openness — and then regretted doing so, calling it and the Olympics China’s “fake smile.”
+“When China hosts the Olympics again, it is no longer the China back in 2008,” dissident Chinese artist Ai Weiwei said in an email to The AP.
+Ai helped design the famous Bird’s Nest stadium that was used in the 2008 Games — hoping it would signify a new openness — and then regretted doing so, calling it and the Olympics China’s “fake smile.”

 Ai was jailed in 2011 in China on unspecified charges and how lives in exile in Portugal.
 The Bird’s Nest will again host the opening ceremony on Feb.
 4.